 Month 3: Start building forward

 By month three, I had enough context to start making real changes.
-Hired two new design consultants.
-Restructured the weekly meeting cadence.
-Started a SWOT analysis practice with corporate that gave us a framework for talking about problems without it feeling like blame.
+New hires on the team.
+A restructured meeting cadence.
+A framework for talking about problems without it feeling like blame.

 The biggest shift wasn’t structural though.
 It was cultural.
 My team started bringing problems to me instead of hiding them.
 That only happens when people believe you’ll help solve the problem instead of punishing them for having one.